 Raita is a classic yogurt salad that completes many a Pakistani and Indian meal.
-Here’s a basic, everyday cucumber raita I’ve grown up with.
+Here’s basic, everyday cucumber raita I’ve grown up with.
 It’s an easy recipe that can be whipped up in minutes with ingredients you likely have on hand.
 I’ve also included optional add-ins to give you an idea of the endless possibilities.

 A raita recipe?
 Really?

 This reminds me of the time when Nigella Lawson, much to the public’s dismay, shared her avocado toast.
 Not that I’m comparing myself to her, but, you know, self-explanatory recipes carry the risk of underwhelming your audience.
 Especially when the recipes aren’t particularly creative, which mine isn’t.
 (At least Nigella had something going with the crunchy pink radishes.)

 Nonetheless, I remember googling how to make raita many years ago when I would always eyeball the salt and it would always be too much.
 So exactly how much salt do you need?
 And how many vegetables?
 Should the cucumber be peeled or unpeeled?
 I had questions.

 I find biryani, pulao, and many vegetarian curries (especially dry ones) incomplete without raita, if only in the form of whipped yogurt.
 It harmoniously balances the meal: yogurt for cool and creamy acidity, vegetables for crunch and texture, and herbs for vibrance and freshness.
 So it only makes sense to share my love and learnings on the blog.

 How to decrease bitterness in cucumbers

 I remember when I first saw my husband chop a cucumber.
 He cut off about half an inch from the stem and rubbed both parts against each other.
 He explained that does it because his mom did it, and he’s not sure how it works but it’s supposed to remove bitterness.